 Platform: Linux, macOS, PC, Switch, PS4, XBone

 Recommended version: All versions seem to be more or less identical, so pick whichever fits your preference.
+The Switch version does have some minor downgrades, though - it runs at a lower framerate (30 FPS) and lacks the visual effect of seeing the previous level below you.

 Tags: Roguelike, Science Fantasy, Prefab Characters, Dungeon Crawler, Randomized Content, Adjustable Difficulty, Save Anywhere (Quicksaves), Very Short Campaign, Humorous